talaia-labs/rust-teos/CONTRIBUTING.md

 ```

 ## Test Coverage
 Tests should be provided to cover both positive and negative conditions.
-Test should cover both the proper execution as well as all the covered error paths.
-PR with no proper test coverage will be rejected.
+Tests should cover both the proper execution as well as all the covered error paths.
+PR with no proper test coverage will not be merged.

 ## Signing Commits

-We require that all commits to be merge into master are signed.
+We require that all commits to be merged into master are signed.
 You can enable commit signing on GitHub by following [Signing commits](https://help.github.com/en/github/authenticating-to-github/signing-commits).